FirstEnergy Corp (FE): A Deep Dive into Its Performance Potentia

 FirstEnergy Corp Business Overview

-FirstEnergy Corp, with a market cap of $19.82 billion, is an investor-owned holding company with 10 regulated distribution utilities across six mid-Atlantic and Midwestern states.
+FirstEnergy Corp, with a market cap of $18.95 billion, operates as an investor-owned holding company with 10 regulated distribution utilities across six mid-Atlantic and Midwestern states.
 The company also owns and operates one of the nation's largest electric transmission systems.
 With sales of $12.89 billion and an operating margin of 16.04%, FirstEnergy Corp has established a significant presence in its industry.

 Financial Strength Analysis

-The company's Altman Z-Score is just 0.72, which is below the distress zone of 1.81.
+The company's Altman Z-Scoreis just 0.7, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.
 Additionally, the company's low cash-to-debt ratio at 0.01 indicates a struggle in handling existing debt levels.

 Growth Prospects